 turning blocks

 turning stock, all from the same vendor.
-I believe that the purple tint in these pics is an artifact of the pics, NOT a reflection of the true color of the wood, which I assume to be black.
+I believe that the purple tint in these pics is an effect of the pics, NOT a reflection of the true color of the wood, which I assume to be black.

 scales of African blackwood crotch